The Psychology of Pricing Art Revisited

 Part of the problem is there are no set methods.
 Artists can use price per square inch or foot, time and materials, artists’ reputation, internet searches and a Ouija board to get a start.
 Regardless, many artists have ongoing doubts about the methods they choose for pricing art.

-This post is not a discussion on the techniques or methods of pricing art.
+This post is not a discussion of the techniques or methods of pricing art.
 Here are some other resources for that.
-You can get my How to Price Digital Fine Art Prints e-book.
-It has expert opinions from industry thought leaders on pricing prints, but nearly all the information applies to pricing originals, and other types of art.
+Consider joining the How to Price Art: Strategies, Formulas & Calculators (The link gives you an automatic 67% discount.
+If you sell prints, look at my How to Price Digital Fine Art Prints e-book.
+It has expert opinions from industry thought leaders on pricing prints, but nearly all the information applies to pricing originals and other types of art.
 Another option is to watch the Pricing Your Artwork to Sell Today podcast with my friend, Jason Horejs, owner of Xanadu Gallery, and me.

 The biggest questions about pricing art are, “Am I charging too little, or am I charging too much?”
 This is with good reason.
 Do it wrong and you either leave money on the table or you lose sales.
 The solution is to use the Goldilocks Theory, which means price your art neither too hot (high) nor too cold (low), but “just right”.

-In a recent online discussion about giclée prints, some artists were complaining that everyone, including printers and galleries, were making money on giclée prints except the artists.
+In a long past, but still relevant, online discussion about giclée prints, some artists were complaining that everyone, including printers and galleries, was making money on giclée prints except the artists.
 Unless an artist is actually overpaying market prices, which in a highly competitive market such as giclée printing should never happen, and as harsh as it may sound, the fault is on the artist.

 Prints should not be priced anywhere near what originals sell for.
-If you are not getting significantly more for your originals than you are asking for prints, then you should stop selling prints until you get your original prices at levels that make your prints look like an attractive option for budget conscious shoppers.
-Likewise, if your originals are not in demand, there is no reason to believe investing into the print market is a viable solution to your problem.
+If you are not getting significantly more for your originals than you are asking for prints, then you should stop selling prints until you get your original prices at levels that make your prints look like an attractive option for budget-conscious shoppers.
+Likewise, if your originals are not in demand, there is no reason to believe investing in the print market is a viable solution to your problem.

 A complaint one often hears is I am not getting a high enough price for my originals.
 Again, assuming the work has buyer appeal, the fix is to find different buyers.
 If you are marketing to demographics that want to spend a few hundred for an original when you need the price to be a few thousand, then you have to change what you are doing and start seeking buyers elsewhere.